kubeovn/docs/docs/start/underlay.en.md

   provider: net1
 ```

-- `id`: VLAN ID/Tag，Kube-OVN will add this Vlan tag to traffic, if set 0, no tag is added.
+- `id`: VLAN ID/Tag，Kube-OVN will add this Vlan tag to traffic, if set 0, no tag is added. the vlan tag applies to a localnet port.
 - `provider`: The name of ProviderNetwork.
 Multiple VLAN can use a same ProviderNetwork.

 ### Create Subnet